IOHprofiler/IOHdata/README.md

 # IOHdata

+## IOHinspector test datasets

+In the folder 'IOHinspector', two new example datasets (generated using IOHinspector 0.3.18) can be found: one for single-objective and one for multi-objective optimization

+## 'iohprofiler' folder

 This repository contains several data sets of 12 reference algorithms tested on the 23 Pseudo-Boolean Optimization (PBO) problems.
 PBO is ones of the benchmark suite compiled under the framework of __IOHexperimenter__.
 The 12 reference algorithms are:

 * (1+(λ,λ)) GA